gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Show Iffy taking control of her life.
 -   Sandrine Kibbens wakes in a hospital bed.
     -   She has been imprinted on Iffy in an attempt to master her abilities.
-    -   Governor Stern: "Unfortunately, a little bit of torture will be necessary…"
+    -   Dr. Johel: "Unfortunately, a little bit of torture will be necessary…"
 -   Sandrine hears Iffy's voice in her head between sessions.
     -   Tells Sandrine how the rest of her life went after the recording was made.
     -   And that Sandrine became a good person despite everything.
-    -   Persuades her that Governor Stern is the bad guy.
+    -   Persuades her that Dr. Johel is the villain.
 -   "Sandrine" appears to master Iffy's talent.
     -   Builds small bots to demonstrate what she's capable of.
-    -   Realizes that she is in the ruins of Bharati.
+    -   Realizes that she is in the ruins of Bharati rather than in Halley.
-    -   One of her bots escapes with a message.
+    -   Sandrine: "That'll make things easier" (meaning "less risk of collateral damage")
+    -   Iffy gets a message out via the AIs.
+    -   AI reveal that something unknowable will happen if Iffy reaches Niobium base.

 ### Chapter 11: another escape (day 25)